rackerlabs/design-system/_component_design/tabs.md

 ## Tab menu

 The default layout must always have the left-most tab selected.
-In the example image, **Notes** is the default.
-Tabs live on a transparent canvas specific to that the tab.
+In the example image that follows, **Notes** is the default.
+Tabs are contained in a transparent canvas specific to that the tab.
 The tab content area adopts the color of the content behind it.
 Top and bottom lines extend to the edge of the content area.

 {% figure [caption:"Tab menu"] [class:"image bg-light border"] %}
 ![]({{site.url}}/assets/images/components/content-areas/tabs/tabs-menu.svg){:width="80%"}